 - A possible cause is having low self-esteem or a low self-image.
 Low self-esteem causes self doubt which can lead to fear and anxiety, and not having confidence in your own decisions and actions.
 This is likely to be connection to the personality trait neuroticism.

 Cognitive behavioral therapy (CBT) can be used to treat OCD.
 CBT aims to change the way you think about certain things, to help prevent negative thinking circles.

 Fitness is known to be great for easing stress and anxiety.
 Train, eat well and get good quality sleep.
 As the saying goes healthy body, healthy mind.

 The effects of alcohol and other drugs can increase the symptoms of anxiety disorders, so cut down on the booze and whatever else you might be doing.

 Checking things over and over is irrational, an irrational fear about something bad happening if we leave a plug switched on.
 Our minds can often go onto auto pilot when we obsess over things.
 One way to fight irrational thinking is with rational thinking.
 Sometimes we have to turn off the auto pilot in our minds and take control with rational thinking.

-Self doubt can creep in when we are not living in the moment and paying attention to what we are doing.
+Self-doubt can creep in when we are not living in the moment and paying attention to what we are doing.
 It’s easy to let the mind drift and lose focus.
-If you have to check everything is turned off make sure you are properly concentrating on what you are doing.
-This will help to reduce anxiety and help to prevent self doubt from setting in.
+If you have to check everything is turned off, make sure you are properly concentrating on what you are doing.
+This will help to reduce that anxiety and help to prevent self-doubt from setting in.